 Copyright Processing.
-Any material that you add to the Ares E-reserve system will be checked for copyright compliance against our Fair Dealing Policy.
-If the materials falls outside of Fair Dealing, we will try and get a transactional licence for the work so that it can be used in your course.
+Any material that you add to the Ares e-reserve system will be checked for copyright compliance against our Fair Dealing Policy.
+If the materials falls outside of Fair Dealing, we will try and get a transactional license for the work so that it can be used in your course.

 Accessibility.
 When you add your readings to Ares, library staff will check and ensure that the material meets basic accessibility standards.
 If these standards do not meet the needs of a student in your class, we will work with Library Services for Students with Disabilities to ensure that they do.

 Access to Materials in the Library Collection.
-Queen's University Library also holds a number of separate licensing agreements with database and e-book providers.
+Queen's University Library also holds a number of separate licensing agreements with database and ebook providers.
 Copies of these works must be made according to the terms of the licenses negotiated with the individual publishers and vendors.
-With Ares, you won't have to worry about what the licence says - we will ensure that that access complies with the terms listed in the licence.
+With Ares, you won't have to worry about what the license says - we will ensure that that access complies with the terms listed in the license.